codefresh-io/cap-docs.codefresh.io/_docs/incubation/intro-hosted-runtime.md

 Codefresh has enhanced our solution offering with Hosted GitOps, the SaaS version of Codefresh.

 What do you get with Hosted GitOps?
 You get a hosted and managed version of Argo CD.
-From application analytics, to application creation, rollout, and deployment, you get the best of both worlds: Argo CD with unique features and functionality from Codefresh to achieve your CD goals.
+From application analytics, to application creation, rollout, and deployment, you get the best of both worlds: Argo CD with unique features and functionality from Codefresh to help achieve your CD goals.

-What it means is easy set up, zero maintenance overhead, and advanced functionality for progressive delivery and deployments.
+What it also means is easy set up and zero maintenance overhead.
 Read on for more details.

 ### Hosted runtimes